p-raj/p-raj.github.io/angered-by-questions.md

-Thought: if one gets agitated by the questions, the reasons could be one of the following
+Thought: If one gets agitated by questions, the reasons could be one of the following:
--  they are trying to manipulate you
+- They are trying to manipulate you
-- don’t have an answer, but putting up a facade
+- They don't have an answer but are putting up a facade
-- saving their ego
+- They are trying to save their ego
-- equally confused by the agenda
+- They are equally confused by the agenda
-- don’t understand the problem they are trying to solve
+- They don't understand the problem they are trying to solve
-- don’t understand clearly the relationship of the question
+- They don't clearly understand the relevance of the question